Thrissur Municipal Corporation Stadium

 Thrissur Corporation Stadium is a football stadium owned by Thrissur Municipal Corporation.
 Situated in Thrissur city, it is also known as Palace Stadium.
 It is one of the oldest stadiums in Kerala, India and has capacity to hold 15,000 people.
 After renovation, and it has been lifted to international standards.
-The stadium has first synthetic football turf in Kerala state and FIFA 2 star certification.

 History

 Municipal Corporation Stadium was the venue for the largest and highest temporary stadium in the world according to Guinness World Records, which can hold 35,000 spectators at a height of 70 feet.
 The stadium was constructed for the Federation Cup (India).

-It was also venue for Federation Cup in April 1990.
+It was also the venue for Federation Cup in April 1990.

 I-League 2nd Division

 FC Kerala used it to play their home matches for 2017–18 I-League 2nd Division.